60-Second Linux Analysis - with Nix and LLMs

 asciicast

-This is an early prototype, and we’re excited to see how we can improve upon the initial idea.
-The repository is open-source at github.com/QuesmaOrg/gradient-engineer.
+This is an early prototype, and we’re just getting started.
+The repository is open-source at github.com/QuesmaOrg/gradient-engineer, and we’re excited to explore what’s possible.

 Related Articles